-Visit one of our studios (Rosebank & Pretoria) and see a variety of diamond shapes, colours and sizes loose and unset.
+Visit one of our studios (Rosebank & Pretoria) and see a variety of diamond shapes, colours and sizes, loose and unset.
 Properly and accurately graded.

 We also always have designers on site, so you can sit down and run through any details you wish to have in the ring.
-They’re really brilliant, and you’ll see how much value they add in any discussion.
+They’re really brilliant, and you’ll see how much value they add to any discussion.
 They take rings to the next level.

 We’d love to have you over.

-Please get in touch today, and in the meantime you can take a look at our great diamond specials HERE.
+Please get in touch today, and in the meantime, you can take a look at our great diamond specials HERE.